-The drama and the trauma of the relationship you have when you're 16 can mirror the one you have when you're 26.
-Life repeats itself. —Taylor Swift
+"The drama and the trauma of the relationship you have when you're 16 can mirror the one you have when you're 26.
+Life repeats itself." —Taylor Swift

-Posttraumatic Stress Disorder (PTSD) is a relatively common condition, affecting nearly seven percent of people over the course of a lifetime and over 3.5 percent of people in any given year, according to the NIMH from National Comorbidity Survey data.
+Post-traumatic stress disorder (PTSD) is a relatively common condition, affecting nearly 7 percent of people over the course of a lifetime, and over 3.5 percent of people in any given year, according to the NIMH from National Comorbidity Survey data.

-Fifty to 70 percent of US citizens are expected to experience major trauma in a lifetime, and the estimated costs resulting from trauma amount to over $40 billion a year.
-The burden of PTSD is great in terms of personal suffering, and the impact on family, community and society from psychosocial and economic perspectives.
+Fifty to 70 percent of U.S. citizens are expected to experience major trauma in a lifetime, and the estimated costs resulting from trauma amount to over $40 billion a year.
+The burden of PTSD is great in terms of personal suffering, and the impact on family, community, and society from psychosocial and economic perspectives.

 What is PTSD?

-PTSD symptoms include a blend of re-living and re-experiencing the trauma, for example via intrusive thoughts, nightmares, or repetitive behaviors ( even repeating traumatic relationship patterns ); negative changes in emotions and thinking, for example depressed mood and difficulty with clarity of thought or memory; dissociative symptoms, such as detachment or emotional numbing; avoidance of reminders and thoughts of trauma, which may severely limit one’s choices or keep one from leaving the home; and hyperarousal symptoms, anxiety, being on edge all the time, fearful, rageful and generally on high alert at all time.
+PTSD symptoms include a blend of re-living and re-experiencing the trauma—for example via intrusive thoughts, nightmares, or repetitive behaviors ( even repeating traumatic relationship patterns )—negative changes in emotions and thinking, for example depressed mood and difficulty with clarity of thought or memory; dissociative symptoms, such as detachment or emotional numbing; avoidance of reminders and thoughts of trauma, which may severely limit one’s choices or keep one from leaving the home; and hyperarousal symptoms, like anxiety, being constantly on edge, or being fearful, rageful, and generally on high alert at all times.

 PTSD and the stress-response system

 In general, PTSD represents an exaggerated and persistent reaction to fear in which the two branches of the autonomic nervous system, which regulates the body’s balance between activation and resting, are off-kilter.
 Normally, the activating branch, the sympathetic nervous system, jumps into action when there is a threat, diverting resources to fight-flight systems... and then things go back to a poised, calmly ready state.

 In PTSD, the activation in a basic sense appears to persist, almost like a computer glitch, and the sympathetic system gets stuck in higher gear, crudely similar to a car running at high RPMs for too long.
 When this happens, these immediate action systems adapt to chronic usage, leading to ongoing burned-out stress, and negative effects on health and quality of life.

-We are not talking about healthy grief, or growth after trauma here, though that is an important part of the story and one I personally treasure, but rather prolonged suffering which serves no additional purpose.
-It's fine to make lemons out of lemonade if all there is are lemons, but not when there is a fruit stand right next door we can't seem to get to no matter how hard we try.
+We are not talking about healthy grief or growth after trauma here, though that is an important part of the story and one I personally treasure, but rather prolonged suffering, which serves no additional purpose.
+It's fine to make lemons out of lemonade if all there is are lemons, but not when there is a fruit stand right next door which we can't seem to get to no matter how hard we try.

 The brain on PTSD

-These brain areas are involved in altered network activity for people who suffer with PTSD, with changes seen in the brain’s resting “default mode network” and difference in what people with PTSD look for in the environment, in the “salience network.”
+These brain areas are involved in altered network activity for people who suffer from PTSD, with changes seen in the brain’s resting “default mode network” and the difference in what people with PTSD look for in the environment, in the “salience network.”

 PTSD, psychoradiology, and earthquakes

-Given the few studies of early PTSD and the importance of understanding just what is happening to the brain after a traumatic event, researchers from China and England measured the brain activity of survivors of the 2008 Sichuan earthquake with and without PTSD within seven to 15 months [N.B. of personal significance for me as I trained mental health responders in China via teleconference right after that earthquake].
+Given the few studies of early PTSD and the importance of understanding just what is happening to the brain after a traumatic event, researchers from China and England measured the brain activity of survivors of the 2008 Sichuan earthquake with and without PTSD within seven to 15 months [N.B. of personal significance for me, as I trained mental health responders in China via teleconference right after that earthquake].

-In this study, researchers measured N-acetylaspartate (NAA), considered to be an indicator of neuron damage or health; creatine (Cr), a general marker of brain activity; glutamate and glutamine (Glx), excitatory neurotransmitters; choline (Cho), reflecting cell density; and myo-inositol (mI), an indicator related to glial cells, which work in tandem with neurons in supportive and perhaps more direct ways in making up the structure of the brain and allowing our brains to function.
+In this study, researchers measured N-acetyl aspartate (NAA), considered to be an indicator of neuron damage or health; creatine (Cr), a general marker of brain activity; glutamate and glutamine (Glx), excitatory neurotransmitters; choline (Cho), reflecting cell density; and Myo-inositol (mI), an indicator related to glial cells, which work in tandem with neurons in supportive and perhaps more direct ways in making up the structure of the brain and allowing our brains to function.

-Metabolic activity was different in left versus right amygdalae, with high Cr in the left side and high mI in the right.
-While it is not possible to say what it means, study authors suggest that these difference may be related to the brain’s protective reactions to injury and/or because of glial cells, which are thought to respond to injury by increasing in number and activity.
+Metabolic activity was different in the left versus right amygdalae, with high Cr in the left side and high mI in the right.
+While it is not possible to say what it means, study authors suggest that these differences may be related to the brain’s protective reactions to injury and/or because of glial cells, which are thought to respond to injury by increasing in number and activity.

 Where are we in understanding and using knowledge of PTSD neuroscience?

 This research is noteworthy for a few reasons.
 First of all, a picture of PTSD brain changes over time starts to come into focus.
-The prime example of this is in the finding that NAA is higher right after a traumatic experience leading to PTSD, and then tapers off over time, a finding consistent with low NAA levels in long-standing PTSD.
+The prime example of this is in the finding that NAA is higher right after a traumatic experience leading to PTSD and then tapers off over time, a finding consistent with low NAA levels in long-standing PTSD.
 The current study allows us to connect the dots between early and later PTSD.

 The NAA changes are found in other disorders, pointing to an avenue for further research to understand how chronic mental illness unfolds over time.
-For example, while NAA level alone may not be a specific way to diagnose PTSD because it is common in other conditions, NAA level over time may be a way to gauge progress of care, as could measuring changes in brain volume for conditions where treatment returns the brain to a more normal state.
+For example, while NAA level alone may not be a specific way to diagnose PTSD, because it is common in other conditions, NAA level over time may be a way to gauge the progress of care, as could measuring changes in brain volume for conditions where treatment returns the brain to a more normal state.

-We are gradually developing and using new methods to catch deeper and deeper glimpse of what is going on which makes us who and what we are, in sickness and in wellness.
-We are coming to grasp that psychological trauma physically impacts the brain immediately following injury, and over time.
+We are gradually developing and using new methods to catch deeper and deeper glimpses of what is going on which makes us who and what we are, in sickness and in wellness.
+We are coming to grasp that psychological trauma physically impacts the brain immediately following an injury, and over time.

 It will be important to see how the approaches used in this work develop, and how they are applied to a broader group of people.
-Understanding the brain processes which underlie PTSD will help us to understand how trauma repeats itself, especially with early trauma which leaves a stronger imprint on development and personality, and how to find healthier alternatives to automatic, often helpless repetition which persists in spite of intellectual understanding.
+Understanding the brain processes which underlie PTSD will help us to understand how trauma repeats itself, especially with early trauma, which leaves a stronger imprint on development and personality, and how to find healthier alternatives to automatic, often helpless repetition, which persists in spite of intellectual understanding.